COVID-19 FAQs for Pharmacy Students

 Supports and Services

-Student Life has a number of resources and supports available to all students.
+Student Life and MUNUp have a number of resources and supports available to all students.
 The staff and instructors in the School of Pharmacy will continue to support our students remotely, such as holding virtual meetings and periodic town hall events, sending email communications, distributing PharSide Updates, and posting in Brightspace.

 Memorial is using Webex as an online meeting tool to connect participants remotely.
 This is an option for student committees to connect virtually.
 If a student committee would like access to Webex for the purpose of holding meetings, you must obtain approval of the School of Pharmacy to be granted access.